-Bacteria & plaque
+Bacteria & Plaque

 Daily brushing and flossing are the building blocks of a good oral care program.
-The primary reason to brush and floss daily is to disrupt and remove plaque — that colourless, sticky film of bacteria that grows on and between your teeth and under your gums.
+The primary reason to brush and floss daily is to disrupt and remove plaque — that colourless, sticky film of bacteria that grows on and in between your teeth and under your gums.

 Plaque is one of the main causes of tooth decay and gum disease.
 Left to accumulate, plaque can cause cavities, bleeding gums, destruction of tooth-supporting bone and even tooth loss.
 In fact, gum disease is one of the leading causes of tooth loss in adults today.